ryanp543/portfolio/_pages/motorbank.md

 ## Merging the Bairclaw Fingers to the WAM

 The Bairclaw fingers were fastened onto the finger holders via the screws at the top of the part.
 These finger holders could be fixed over any pair of holes on the baseplate.
 To attach the adapter to the WAM, a ring clamped onto the WAM wrist as it screwed onto the threads of the WAM adapter at the base (as seen in "Assembly 2" photo).

+{% include gallery id="gallery6" caption="The assembly and final product." %}